Since 1980 • Humanistics • Philosophy • Computing

 A comprehensive exploration of computing from first principles, examining the philosophical and practical foundations that underpin our digital age.
 Available at major bookstores.

 Language, Labor, and the Conditions That Produced AI.
 When large language models began producing fluent text, the concepts we use to describe minds — understanding, meaning, feeling — stopped working the way they always had.
 Not because the concepts were wrong.
 Because they were formed for a world that had never before contained anything like this.
-Coming soon to major bookstores.
+Available at major bookstores.

 Bringing the precision of analytical philosophy to the often murky world of technology.
 Clear concepts lead to better understanding and more thoughtful implementation.
 This clarity helps e.g., expose hidden assumptions and prevents confusion from propagating into systems that must operate reliably at scale.